 How To Build A Demand Response Program

 Long before your customers hear about your new demand response program, the success of the initiative will largely have been determined by how well—or how poorly—you’ve planned its management and roll out.
 Setting realistic expectations, involving original equipment manufacturers (OEMs) early and often in the process, understanding the market potential, and designing a customer-centric platform leads to high enrollment and engagement numbers.
-Read on to discover the helpful concrete steps, culled from Virtual Peaker and other experts, to develop simple and effective demand response programs.
+Read on to discover the helpful concrete steps, culled from Virtual Peaker and other experts, to develop simple and effective demand flexibility programs.

 Laying the Groundwork, Setting Expectations